Data standardization for robust lip sync: Introduction

 This paper proposes a data standardization pipeline (DSP) that can produce standardized expressive images with the effects of compound distracting factors reduced by leveraging the image formation model.
-First, a network is developed that can consistently disentangle expression from the input at the video level.
-Then, using the image formation model, expressions disentangled from the input are utilized to synthesize expressive images, with all other attributes corresponding to distracting factors set to predefined values independent of the input to reduce their effects on the synthesized images.
-Experiments demonstrate that by utilizing the DSP, existing lip sync methods increase their data efficiency and generalizability and achieve competitive performance for the ASD task on the recent ASW dataset \cite{ASW2021}.

-The rest of the paper is organized as follows: Sec.\ref{sec:relatedwork} discusses related works.
-Then, building on the preliminary information provided in Sec.\ref{sec:preliminaries}, the DSP is then thoroughly described in Sec.\ref{sec:Approach}.
-The experimental settings and results are presented in Sec.\ref{sec:Experiments}.
-Finally, Sec.\ref{sec:conclusion} concludes the paper.
+First, a network, named E-Net, is developed to consistently disentangle expression from the input at the video level.
+Then, using the image formation model, expressions disentangled from the input are used to synthesize expressive images, with all other attributes corresponding to distracting factors set to predefined values, independent of the input, to reduce their effects on the synthesized images.
+Experiments demonstrate that by taking images standardized by the DSP as input, existing lip sync methods increase their data efficiency and generalizability and achieve competitive performance for the ASD task on the recent ASW dataset \cite{ASW2021}.
+The rest of the paper is organized as follows: Sec.~\ref{sec:relatedwork} discusses related works.
+Then, building on the preliminary information provided in Sec.~\ref{sec:preliminaries}, the DSP is then thoroughly described in Sec.~\ref{sec:Approach}.
+The experimental settings and results are presented in Sec.~\ref{sec:Experiments}.
+Finally, Sec.~\ref{sec:conclusion} concludes the paper with a discussion on future improvements.